QUICK SUMMARY:

 11. Tracking Against Client Goals

-There’s no better way to enhance your client reporting than with custom goals–but agencies need to streamline and automate this process for it to be effective.
+There’s no better way to enhance your client reporting than with custom goals–but agencies need to streamline and automate this marketing process for it to be effective.
 This way, a visual goal-tracking bar automatically updates itself so your team is always on track–and your clients know just how you’re bringing them to success.

 Create goals in your account-level dashboards with AgencyAnalytics to view your progress at-a-glance: